 (C) No amendment to the Financial Path shall affect enacted appropriation bills or applications pending prior to the enactment of amendments.

-(D) Subsections (B) and (C) above exclude amendments which are made to conform to University policy, which may be made by the Chair unless a member of the Legislative Assembly objects, in which case a vote shall be cast.
+(D) Subsections (B) and (C) above exclude amendments which are made to conform to University policy, in which case a vote shall be cast by the Legislative Assembly.

 Section 201.
 General guidelines.

-(B) Funds shall be disbursed to organizations for a specific event or events, or to offset the itemized start-up costs of nascent student organizations, and never for the sole discretion of the organization.
+(B) Funds shall be disbursed to organizations for a specific event or events, travel, or to offset the itemized start-up costs of new and provisional student organizations, and never for the sole discretion of the organization.

-(C) Organizations must use SGA funds with honesty and integrity.
+(D) Organizations and university programs must use SGA funds with honesty and integrity.

-(D) No organization shall be awarded a combined amount of more than three and one-half (3.5) percent of the appropriations budget during a fiscal year.
-Any recommended appropriation amounts beyond this amount shall be voted on and passed only with the unanimous consent of the Financial Appropriations Committee.
+(E) No organization shall be awarded a combined amount of more than three (3) percent of the appropriations budget during a fiscal year.
+Any recommended appropriation beyond this amount shall be voted on and passed only with the unanimous consent of the Financial Affairs Committee.
 Any appropriation beyond this amount shall be noted as being beyond the limit in any legislation and committee reports pertaining to it.

 (1) The total amount appropriated to an event in which multiple organizations are collaborating will be equally divided by the number of organizations in the collaboration.
-The dollar figure resulting from the aforementioned division will then be removed from each of the collaborating organization’s maximum funding potential (up to 3.5 percent of the appropriations budget as stated in Title II, Section 201, Clause D).
+The dollar figure resulting from the aforementioned division will then be removed from each of the collaborating organization’s maximum funding potential (up to three (3) percent of the appropriations budget as stated in Title II, Section 201, Subsection (E)).

-(E) No nascent student organization shall be awarded more than two hundred (2oo) dollars for itemized start-up costs from the appropriations budget during a fiscal year.
-Any recommended appropriation amounts beyond this amount shall be voted on and passed only with the unanimous consent of the Financial Appropriations Committee.
+(G) No new student organization or provisional student organization shall be awarded more than two hundred (200) dollars for itemized start-up costs during a fiscal year.
+Any recommended appropriation beyond this amount shall be voted on and passed only with the unanimous consent of the Financial Affairs Committee.
 Any appropriation beyond this amount shall be noted as being beyond the limit in any legislation and committee reports pertaining to it.

-(2) during the spring semester for events occurring during the summer requiring payment before the end of the fiscal year (June 30th)
+(2) during the spring semester for events occurring during the summer requiring payment before the end of the fiscal year (June 30th), and

 (3) during the summer semester as outlined in Title III, Section 306 of this Financial Path.

-(H) Organizations may apply only once per event.
+(J) Organizations and university programs may apply only once per event.

 Section 202.
 Open events.

-(A) All events which are social in nature, or are educational but do not involve travel, must be open to the public and are therefore bound by the rules in this section.
+(A) All events which are social in nature, or are educational but do not involve travel, must be open to either the general public or all YSU students and publicized as such.

 Section 203.
 Travel.

-(A) All events which take an organization’s members to a conference or competition of some nature shall be considered travel.
+(A) All events which take an organization’s or program’s members to a conference, competition, or event of some relevant educational benefit shall be considered travel.